 The Bottom Line

 Once you close on your mortgage, it may be bought and sold multiple times over the life of the loan.
 Mortgage bonds are a safe and reliable investment for conservative investors and allow lenders to make mortgages more widely accessible to consumers.

-If you’re investing in buying a home in the next year, it may benefit you to learn more about how the home buying process works.
-Or if you’re ready to get started, you can apply today for a mortgage with Rocket Mortgage®.
+If you’re interested in buying a home in the next year, it may benefit you to learn more about how the home buying process works.
+Or if you’re ready to get started, you can apply for a mortgage today with Rocket Mortgage®.